Foot

 Foot and ankle pain weight-bearing arch assessment by physiotherapist

-Foot and ankle pain should worry you when it is severe, follows a clear injury, stops you walking properly, or does not improve with sensible early care.
-It can come from simple overload, a sprained ankle, tendon irritation, arthritis, plantar fascia pain, or a more serious problem such as a fracture.
+Foot and ankle pain should worry you when it is severe, follows a clear injury, stops you walking normally, or does not improve with sensible early care.
+It may come from simple overload, a sprained ankle, tendon irritation, plantar fascia pain, arthritis, nerve irritation, or a more serious problem such as a fracture.

 For broader background, start with our guides to foot pain and ankle pain.

-You should act sooner if the area is hot, red, increasingly swollen, unstable, painful over the bone, or painful at night.
-Pain that keeps flaring with running, jumping, or long walks can also suggest a bone stress injury rather than a simple strain.
+Act sooner if the area is hot, red, very swollen, unstable, painful over bone, painful at night, or keeps flaring with running, jumping, or long walks.

 Quick Signs You Should Get Checked

-• You cannot walk properly for four steps.
+• You cannot walk four steps normally.

 • Your foot or ankle looks deformed or badly swollen.